Latest Posts

-Game is an integral part of human’s life.
-Latest psychological researches have proved that game isn’t just what small children do with their toys while the parents are busy.
-Game is an important cultural mechanism helping pass experience between generations and orientates in the world.
-By playing games, humans learn how to behave in their environment and acquire its values, beliefs, and conduct patterns.
-But even after they’ve grown up, people continue playing psychological games by performing roles in their private and social life.
+Game is an integral part of human life.
+The latest psychological research has proved that games aren’t just what small children do with their toys while their parents are busy.
+Game is an important cultural mechanism that helps pass the experience between generations and orientates worldwide.
+Playing games teaches humans to behave in their environment and acquire values, beliefs, and conduct patterns.
+But even after they’ve grown up, people continue playing psychological games by performing roles in their private and social lives.

-However, game has received one more essential sense recently.
-It has become not a way to adapt to the world around us and act there, but rather to escape from it.
-More and more people replace their real needs, achievements, friends, and even lives with virtual ones and disappear in-game worlds.
-This phenomenon, called game dependence, is widely discussed, and psychologists try to explain and overcome it.
-That article uses some research results and takes a closer look at psychological aspects of people’s gaming motivation.
-It considers what basic human needs can be transferred in the area of virtual games and satisfied there.
+However, the game has recently received one more essential sense.
+It has become not a way to adapt to the world around us and act there but rather to escape from it.
+More and more people are replacing their real needs, achievements, friends, and even lives with virtual ones, and in-game worlds are disappearing.
+This phenomenon, game dependence, is widely discussed, and psychologists try to explain and overcome it.
+That article uses some research results and closely examines the psychological aspects of people’s gaming motivation.
+It considers what basic human needs can be transferred and satisfied in virtual games.

 Related Articles :

-The particular topic of this article is mobile games.
+This article’s particular topic is mobile games.
 It should be noticed that the situation with mobile gaming is not as acute as with computer gaming.
-People don’t tend to spend a long time with their smartphones, and it’s good so.
-That is why this article won’t instruct people how to make a “bomb” stealing gamers from their families.
+People don’t tend to spend a long time with their smartphones, and that’s good.
+This article won’t instruct people on how to make a “bomb” to steal gamers from their families.
 It should rather be a guideline for mobile software developers to help them create an involving and exciting product to “hook” users.

 Human needs that can be satisfied in a mobile game: